Online testing will be utilized for all District Conferences & State Conference Comprehensive Exams.

 Chapters will register their Online Testing Proctors that will be overseeing your online testing through the Chapter Registration Portal.
-See the District Conference Registration Instructions for steps how to register your chapter’s Proctor.
-When you register your Proctor, you must use their email address and phone number – not the email of the chapter Advisor.
+See the District Conference Registration Instructions for steps how to register your chapter’s Proctor and/or Advisor.
+When you register your Proctor, you must use their email address and phone number.

-The Proctor Registration Form will not be used this year, and you also do not need to pre-register your chapter’s testing dates this year.
-Once the online testing window opens, you may test your student members as many days as you wish, in as many periods as needed, between the hours of 7:00 a.m. and 5:00 p.m., as long as the Proctor is be present and monitoring ALL students during their test.
+The Proctor Registration Form will not be used, and you also do not need to pre-register your chapter’s testing dates this year.
+Once the online testing window opens, you may test your student members as many days as you wish, in as many periods as needed, between the hours of 7:00 a.m. and 5:00 p.m.

 Proctors must be:

 - An employee of the school district.

 - Not a current student in the school building.

 - Not a teacher or teacher’s aide within the Marketing Department.
 Teachers in the Marketing Department may assist during the examination, but remember that the decision of the Proctor is final.

 - Physically capable of observing activities throughout the testing site.